Shrubs and Plants for Autumn and winter Interest

 The best winter scent of all

-This doesn't look much of a shrub, but without doubt it has the lovelist winter scent of all.
+This doesn't look much of a shrub, but without doubt it has the loveliest winter scent of all.
 It is Lonicera fragrantissim, Winter flowering Honeysuckle and it really has the sweetest of perfume.
 I visit a particular garden in winter just to enjoy it.
 In my next garden, I will plant one near a path where I can make daily trips to smell it.

 It flowers mid December to March - tips on how to grow and prune Winter flowering Honeysuckle.